Kadugodi

-Kadugodi (originally called Kadugudi') is a suburb located in Whitefield, Bangalore in the state of Karnataka, India.
+Kādugodi (originally called Kādugudi') is a suburb located in Whitefield, Bangalore in the state of Karnataka, India.
 The area is said to have been founded over 1000 years ago by the Chola dynasty.

 Etymology

 Deciphering the name kadugudi: Kadugudi is a combination of two words kadu and gudi.
 Looking into the Kannada grammar we understand that, when two words are joined, the first letter of the second word transforms into the next consonant.
 Hence Kadu+Gudi (ಕಾಡು+ಗುಡಿ) becomes Kadugudi (ಕಾಡುಗುಡಿ).